-Each program has additional admission requirements which are listed on the academic program pages.
+Programs may have additional admission requirements which are listed on the academic program pages.
 Applicants are responsible for knowing these requirements, any specific deadlines, and submitting appropriate documents as noted.
-Students who do not meet the specific academic course requirements for their desired program may be offered admission to either the Associate in Science in General Studies program (for those pursuing an allied health degree), or the Associate in Arts in Liberal Arts program, and take these courses at NHTI.
-Grades of "C" or higher are required in each prerequisite course, in addition to fulfillment of the other general and specific requirements, to be considered for the desired program.
+Students who do not meet the specific academic prerequisite course requirements for their desired program may be offered admission to either the Associate in Science in General Studies program (for those pursuing an allied health degree), or the Associate in Arts in Liberal Arts program, and take these prerequisite courses at NHTI.
+Grades of "C" or higher are required in each prerequisite course, in addition to fulfillment of the other general and specific requirements, to be considered for the acceptance into the desired program.